- Date : 16/04/2021

 1. Sum assured

-Sum assured for NRIs varies from Rs 2 lakh to Rs 1 crore.
+Sum assured for NRIs starts from Rs 2 lakh to Rs 1 crore.
 An NRI can choose any sum assured within this range, depending on their need.
 Once they have decided on the sum assured, they can go ahead with the procedure.

 2. Premium amount and payment mode